+Year ended Year ended

-Year ended 31 December 2020 No. Year ended 31 December 2019 No.
+31 December 31 December

+2020 2019

+No. No.

 By function:

 Management 13 9

 Sales and distribution 221 225

 Administration 200 193

 Total employees 434 427

 6. Staff costs (continued)

 Key management compensation

 Key management of the Group is considered to be the Board of Directors.
 Details of Directors' remuneration is disclosed in the Report of the Remuneration Committee on page 62.
 Remuneration paid to these individuals on an aggregated basis is as follows: